Building for users: Design decisions behind 2 Refined sites explained

 Site #1: Our Intranet, “Reine”

 The goal of our intranet was to help employees find relevant information as quickly and easily as possible upon arrival.
+We achieved this by way of a carefully constructed navigation menu, plus templatized landing pages that streamline the user experience.

 More specifically, we used a few key customization options in Refined to optimize the user experience:

-• We set View Permissions to target certain user groups: For example, we built an onboarding section of the home page that’s only visible to new employees.
+• We set view permissions to target certain user groups: For example, we built an onboarding section of the home page that’s only visible to new employees.
 These new employees are added into a specific user group and then this section is visible just to them.
 This keeps unnecessary onboarding info away from more-tenured employees, while putting it front and center for those who need it most.

 • We put important icons and links in high-visibility areas: In a prominent spot on the landing page, we chose to highlight links to common resources including our employee handbook and company OKRs, for instance.